 The Lenovo Mirage Camera sports a dual 13MP fisheye camera setup to create depth perception and has a generous 180 x 180 degree field of capture, allowing you to relive any recorded experience.
 Capable of recording in native 4K and offering auto-image stabilization, the Mirage Camera can also function as a classic camera.
 In addition, it supports the Google’s VR180 video format that plays videos in normal perspective when viewed on a PC or other 2D devices, but offers better immersion on a virtual reality headset.

-Lenovo hasn’t just integrated the most recent Google and YouTube formats, hey have also included simple and powerful sharing and live-streaming options.
-The Lenovo Mirage camera is integrated with Google Photos and can livestream on Youtube in real time.
-It offers three modes you can toggle through – photo, video and live broadcasting, while Google’s VR180 apps will turn your phone into a viewfinder.
+Lenovo hasn’t just integrated the VR180 format; they have also included simple and powerful sharing and live-streaming options.
+The Lenovo Mirage Camera is integrated with Google Photos and YouTube.
+It offers three modes users can toggle through – photo, video, and live broadcasting – with the final mode compatible with YouTube’s Live Streaming services.

 “The Lenovo Mirage Camera lets you livestream any video, from weddings and live concerts to your late-night YouTube vlog.
 Livestreaming with the Lenovo Mirage Camera fuses the immersive nature of stereoscopic 3D with a 180-degree field of view.
 You can stream these live moments in either 4K, 1440p, or 1080p,” according to Lenovo.

 The whole package is just 105 x 55 mm and 139 grams, so it’s an extremely compact, powerful livestreaming gadget.